CHARACTERISTICS OF THE CLASS

 Reviews construction plans for constructability and compliance with City Codes and Technical Specifications.

-A. TRAINING AND EXPERIENCEEducation equivalent to completion of the twelfth school grade, supplemented by some college level course work in civil engineering, drafting, or surveying; four years public works and utilities construction project inspection experience at the full performance level, or any equivalent combination of civil engineering education and experience; Level “3” certifications in sanitary sewer collection systems, water distribution systems, and/or stormwater systems preferred; Reclaimed Water Field Inspector and Qualified Stormwater Inspector certifications also preferred.
-Basic computer and software knowledge to navigate the City’s computer based mapping system (GIS), complete computer based work orders and emails.
+A. TRAINING AND EXPERIENCEHigh school diploma or GED required, supplemented by some college level course work in civil engineering, drafting, or surveying; four years public works and utilities construction project inspection experience at the full performance level.
+A minimum of one of the following: Level “3” certifications in sanitary sewer collection systems, water distribution systems, and/or stormwater systems or Reclaimed Water Field or Qualified Stormwater Inspector certifications.
 Must possess a valid State of Florida Driver's license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIESAbility to read and interpret engineering plans, specifications, and related construction documents and contracts.